Honey Bee - Facts, Pictures, Habitat, Characteristics

 Honey Bee Lifespan

-Lifespan of honey bees depends on the member of the hive.
+The lifespan of honey bees varies depending on their role within the hive.
 Male honey bee or drones have shorter lifespan and dies immediately after mating with queen.
 Lifespan of worker bees depends upon the amount of work they do.
 Worker bees usually live for 4 to 6 weeks.
 Queens have the maximum lifespan, they live for 5 years.
 Due to high pollution and habitat loss, Honey bee’s population is decreasing rapidly and their lifespan is also declining.

 Health Issues